Primary Navigation Mobile

 The old Qashqai was perfectly fine to drive – and this new model continues that trend.
 We’ll start with the good bits, namely the steering which is sharp and surprisingly direct.
 It’s also quite light in an obvious attempt to make the car easy to live with around town.

 The suspension is a little hit and miss.
-The dampers are a little too firm for our liking, as sharps bumps tend to send shudders through the cabin as they can’t compress quickly enough to absorb the impact.
+The dampers are a little too firm for our liking, as sharp bumps tend to send shudders through the cabin as they can’t compress quickly enough to absorb the impact.
 But the setup’s quite well tuned for larger undulations, such as long dips in faster roads.

 We’re not happy with how much the Qashqai fidgets at low speeds, either.
 It’ll jiggle about relentlessly around town, especially if you opt for a higher specification with outrageous alloy wheels.
 If you want the most comfortable family SUV possible, we’d suggest looking elsewhere – the Skoda Karoq and Volvo XC40 are both far more cossetting.